backgroundhero waves

 • in the course of your employment with us.

-For purposes of this Privacy Policy, “Personal Information” means any information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.
+For purposes of this Privacy Policy, “Personal Information” means any information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular individual or household.
 The term does not include aggregated information that is maintained in a form that is not reasonably capable of being associated with or linked to an individual.

 Notice at Collection: Personal Information We Collect

-• Professional information: Job title and related information, information about your employer.
+• Professional information: Job title and related information, information about your employer,*

 Notice at Collection: Purposes for Collection of Personal Information